mshapi03/PyCharm_CALPHAD/README.md

 This repository contains python scripts designed to familiarize users with the pychalphad package, a Python library for computation thermodynamics using the CALPHAD method.
 Official information from the developer team can be found here: https://pycalphad.org/docs/latest/index.html.
-The author and contributors to this repository do not claim ownership of this packages nor have contributed to it, but using this for graduate coursework.
+The author and contributors to this repository do not claim ownership of this packages nor have contributed to it.
+We are simply using this for graduate coursework and for educational purposes.

 ### File Structure